 Introduction to the diverse health education and wellness education fields for students preparing to enter the profession.
 The areas analyzed are historical foundations, philosophy and principles of health education, and professional opportunities.
 Assessment level: EN 101/101A.
 Three hours each week.
+3 semester hours

-HE 130 Introduction to Aging

-(HLHF) (R only)
+HE 130 Introduction to Aging (HLHF) (R only)